elastic/apm/specs/agents/metrics.md

 ### Transaction and span breakdown

 Agents should record "breakdown metrics", which is a summarisation of how much time is spent per span type/subtype in each transaction group.
 This is described in detail in the [Breakdown Graphs](https://docs.google.com/document/d/1-_LuC9zhmva0VvLgtI0KcHuLzNztPHbcM0ZdlcPUl64#heading=h.ondan294nbpt) document, so we do not repeat it here.

+## Shutdown behavior

+Agents should make an effort to flush any metrics before shutting down.
+If this cannot be achieved with shutdown hooks provided by the language/runtime, the agent should provide a public API that the user can call to flush any remaining data.